bbarclay/collatzconjecture/README.md

 P(\tau = k) = 2^{-k} + O(n^{-1/2})
 ```

+This distribution ensures that each step appears unpredictable yet follows strict bounds, preventing any possibility of "gaming" the system.

 ### 2. Information Theory Bounds

 For each step, the entropy change $\Delta H$ satisfies: